 by guest blogger Cindy Aldridge, OurDogFriends.org

 Many people assume dogs just kind of roll with things.
 The truth is, dogs get confused, agitated and frightened when their living environment gradually disappears into boxes, only to reemerge in a strange new place.
-Some of the more energetic breeds may exhibit unpredictable behavior – maybe an uncharacteristic growl, bite or escape attempt.
-Here are five tips to make it a smooth move for your dogs.
+Some of the more energetic breeds may exhibit unpredictable behavior – an uncharacteristic growl, bite or escape attempt.
+Here are five easy tips to help make it a smooth move with dogs.

 If your dog tends to get skittish when strangers are near (especially when strangers are taking everything away!), consider keeping him or her with a friend, dog sitter or walking service while all the activity is going on at your house.
 And remember that a dog can sense when you’re out of sorts and upset with your environment.
 If you’re upset, he’s likely to react in kind.
 (Contact Susan Matthews for Mount Pleasant, SC pet sitters.)